marinatorelli/ai-finalproject/README.md

 Final project for the Artificial Intelligence course at UC3M

 ## Objectives
-- The development of different heuristic functions
+- Development of different heuristic functions
+- Application of different heuristic search techniques
+- Analysis and optimization of time and complexity